ARM Professional Services logo

 ARM Professional Services was established in 2004 and operates as a debt collection and recovery firm headquartered in Chicago, Illinois.
 The company positions itself as a provider of debt recovery solutions that differ from traditional collection approaches by emphasizing understanding of debtors' ability to pay.
 Their foundational philosophy centers on negotiating creative payment solutions that work for both creditors and debtors, rather than pursuing purely aggressive collection tactics.

 The company offers a comprehensive suite of debt recovery services including property management collections, landlord collections, judgment execution, multifamily collections, and credit reporting services.
 They also serve the medical collections sector, working with hospitals, doctors, and dental offices.
-Beyond basic collections, ARM provides legal expertise in judgment execution, wage garnishment, non-wage garnishment, asset location (employment, bank accounts, property), and judgment revival for older cases.
+Beyond basic collections, ARM provides legal experience context in judgment execution, wage garnishment, non-wage garnishment, asset location (employment, bank accounts, property), and judgment revival for older cases.
 They maintain a client portal for payment and payment plan management.

 ARM differentiates itself through claimed emphasis on "personal & resourceful" service, with legal team resources dedicated to asset location and debtor contact maximization.
-The company states it has experience across multiple markets and can handle specialized sectors like medical debt recovery.
+The company states it has experience across multiple markets and can handle listed sectors like medical debt recovery.
 Their approach of understanding debtor circumstances and offering payment flexibility positions them as relationship-focused rather than purely punitive.

 Services & Features